Alissa M. Weaver

-Alissa Margaret Weaver is an American oncologist.
+Alissa Margaret Weaver is an American scientist.
 In 2017, she was promoted to the Cornelius Vanderbilt Endowed Chair of Cell and Developmental Biology and Pathology, Microbiology and Immunology at the Vanderbilt University School of Medicine.

 Early life and education

 Weaver completed her Bachelor of Arts degree in political science and Bachelor of Science degree in biology from Stanford University.
-She then enrolled in medical school at the University of Virginia School of Medicine but also wanted to have the formal training of getting a PhD so she completed her doctoral degree at the same institution.
-In 2000, Weaver was a postdoctoral research fellow at the Howard Hughes Medical Institute.
+She then enrolled in medical school at the University of Virginia School of Medicine but also wanted to have the formal training of getting a PhD so she completed her doctoral degree at the same institution, joining the Medical Scientist Training Program in her second year of medical school.
+In 1998, she joined the Laboratory Medicine Residency Program at Washington University in Saint Louis.
+In 2000, Weaver received a postdoctoral research fellowship from the Howard Hughes Medical Institute to pursue her studies in John Cooper's laboratory at Washington University in Saint Louis on dynamic regulation of the actin cytoskeleton.